 This site is often overlooked by proofreaders seeking work, but it can be a goldmine if you learn how to use it well.
 One advantage of using this site is that it has a more professional feel overall, and rates of pay tend to be higher.

 Finding work is a skill that is well worth learning, as it can pay huge dividends.
 Here’s how to dramatically increase the number of interviews you get for proofreading jobs:

 Another great way to find proofreading jobs is simply to reach out to potential prospects and show them what you have to offer.
 You can do this more or less for free, and geneate a lot of valuable work.

 This can be as simple as using Google to identify companies that may need the services of proofreaders, and contact them by email.
 To get the best results, don’t email to the general email address or contact form found on the website.

-Instead, use LinkedIn and a service like Hunter to find the email address of the person most likely to hire proofreaders.
+Instead, use LinkedIn and a service like ContactOut or Hunter to find the email address of the person most likely to hire proofreaders.
 Then send a personal email that demonstrates what you can offer.

 You can get even better results if you are prepared to pick up the phone and call.
 In a world where most people rely on email and online chat, engaging someone in a phone conversation makes you really stand out.

 Another way to build relationships with potential clients is to join some relevant professional organizations.
 Although you probably won’t be able to pitch for work directly, these are great for building contacts.